Kaelygon/Lacertocyon-plumocrista/README.md

 ### Fur coat
 - Maned dragons are covered in thin fur, and they have a feathered mane that reaches from their head down to the tip of the tail.
 The mane consists of feather-like [keratinous](https://en.wikipedia.org/wiki/Keratin "Similar composition as the fur") strands that evolved from fur.
 - Their mane can puff up to appear bigger when threatened and acts as protection and in heat regulation on cold nights.
-- Their color is a mix of yellows, browns, and greens with lighter [countershading](https://en.wikipedia.org/wiki/Countershading "Lighter underside blends in with shadows for improved camoflauge").
+- Their fur color is a mix of yellows, browns, and greens with lighter [countershading](https://en.wikipedia.org/wiki/Countershading "Lighter underside blends in with shadows for improved camoflauge").
 The colorization varies regionally, mostly due to selective breeding and migrating individuals finding success in certain foliage.
 Seasonal changes can also have an impact on the coat's thickness and color.
 - Their whiskers are as wide as their body front profile.
 When traversing narrow pathways, these whiskers will indicate when a gap is too narrow to fit.
 - Maned dragons have long ears to keep their bodies cool.
 The tufts at the ear tips help communicate with [conspecifics](# "Members of the same species") and feel what's above their head, similar to whiskers.
 ### Physiology